Road surface marking: Europe

+Ireland

+In Ireland, the centre-line is usually white while the shoulder line is usually yellow.
+Many rural roads are too narrow to fit a centre-line and only have a shoulder, but sometimes have no road markings.
+When a rural road has no markings, and grass is growing in the middle it is known as a bóithrín (or English: Bohereen or Boreen).
+In urban areas, the shoulder is not usually indicated.
+Double solid yellow lines indicate areas in which parking is forbidden.
+On most traffic light junctions, in order to improve traffic flow, a hatched yellow box is used.
+A vehicle cannot enter the box unless it can exit without stopping.

+The white centre-line can be either broken or solid.
+Both single solid lines and double solid white lines forbid overtaking, while dashed white lines and double dashed white lines allow vehicles to overtake each other.

+On motorways, same-direction dashed lines are coloured in white as is standard in much of the world.
+The motorway shoulder is a yellow solid line.
+On dual carriageways (N or R roads with two or more lanes in each direction), the shoulder is indicated by a yellow dashed line which is standard.

 Netherlands

 In the Netherlands all general lines are white, while yellow lines are used to mark forbidden stopping (solid yellow), forbidden parking (broken yellow) and for temporarily lining at construction projects.

 Shoulder lines are generally interrupted outside built-up area to make the driver be aware the presence of crossing bicycles and pedestrians, driveways and stopping cars.
 Wider roads sometimes have a single, but in most cases have a double centre line.
-Interrupted center lines mean overtaking is allowed, a solid line means overtaking is not allowed, depending on which side of a double line is solid.
-Smaller roads and roads where bicycles are allowed generally do not have center lines, and many country roads have no lines at all.
-Sometimes there is a center line only in sharp curves.
+Interrupted centre lines mean overtaking is allowed, a solid line means overtaking is not allowed, depending on which side of a double line is solid.
+Smaller roads and roads where bicycles are allowed generally do not have centre lines, and many country roads have no lines at all.
+Sometimes there is a centre line only in sharp curves.

 Shoulder lines on expressways and motorways are solid to imply the general absence of crossing traffic and residential driveways, as well as the disallowance of leaving the road on places other than specified exits.
 Expressways always have double centre lines.
 Exit and acceleration lanes are separated by 'block marking'.

 Furthermore, several traffic signs are painted on the road, such as speed limits and warning signs.